Newar language

-The language served as the official language of Nepal during the Malla dynasty since the 14th century till the end of dynasty in 1769 during which the language was referred as "Nepal Bhasa", a term which literally means "Nepalese Language".
-However, the language is not the same as Nepali, an Indo-Aryan language and the current official language of Nepal, which only got the name Nepali in the 1930s.
-Literature in Newar is one of the oldest in Nepal, dating back to at least 600 years ago.
+Newar was the official language of Nepal during the medieval period, having been given this status by Jayasthiti Malla in the 14th century.
+The language during this period was consistently referred as "nepāla bhāṣā", a term which literally means "Nepalese Language".
+Despite the similar nomenclature, It is distinct from the Nepali language, an Indo-Aryan language which replaced Newar as the national language after the conquest of Nepal by the Shah Dynasty, and additionally only adopted the name Nepali in the 1930s.

-From the start of the Rana dynasty in the 1840s until democratisation, Newar suffered from official suppression.
+From the start of the Rana dynasty in the 1840s until democratization, Newar suffered from official suppression.
 From 1952 to 1991, the percentage of Newar speakers in the Kathmandu Valley dropped from 75% to 44% and today Newar culture and language are under threat.
-The language has been listed as "Definitely endangered" by UNESCO.
+Today, the language has been listed as "Definitely endangered" by UNESCO.

+Newar is one of four Tibeto-Burman languages with an old literary tradition, with the other three being Tibetan, Burmese, and Meitei.
+Literature in Newar is one of the oldest in Nepal, dating back to at least 600 years ago.
+Many of the literature written in Newar, like the Gopal Raj Vamshavali and Manava Nyaya Shastra are important in the study of the history of Nepal.
 On 6 May 2024, Newar, along with Tamang and Nepali was declared as the official language of Bagmati Province.
-Similarly, Newar is given official status in several city governments of Nepal including Kathmandu.
+Similarly, Newar is given official status in the Indian state of Sikkim and several city governments of Nepal including the capital Kathmandu.

 Name

-A line from an inscription dated 1706 using the term "Nepāla Bhāṣā" in Pracalit script to refer to the language.
+A line from an inscription dated 1706 using the term "Nepāla Bhāṣā" in Newar script to refer to the language.

-The official and historical name of the language, Nepal Bhasa, which literally means Nepal Language, originates from Nepal.
+The official and historical name of the language, Nepal Bhasa, which literally means Nepalese Language, originates from Nepal.
 Historically, Nepal was only used to refer to the Kathmandu Valley and its surroundings, where the language was native to.
 (Note: The term Nepa Valley is still used among the native Newar population and local governments to refer to the Kathmandu Valley while senior citizens still tend to refer the valley as Nepal.
 A government report from 1961 describes the valley being grouped as Kathmandu District, which is different from today's Kathmandu District, marks the commencement of referring the valley as Kathmandu Valley.)
-A larger region surrounding the valley is known as Nepal Mandala.
-Therefore, the language spoken in Nepal Mandala became known as Nepal Bhasa.